gerson-ribeiro/jade-integration-utils/projects/jade-integration-utils/README.md

 ## JadeIntegrationUtils

 A tool made for any type of http requisitions and to manage localstorage.
-This package works into Angular and Ionic projects (maybe you can run this on ReactNative, MAYBE!).
+This package works into Angular and Ionic projects.

 ## Setup